akapug/GameOn.today/DEPLOYMENT.md

-# Deployment Guide for Sports Game Coordination Platform
+# Deployment Instructions for Sports Game Coordination Platform

-## Replit Deployment Configuration

-### Prerequisites
+## Prerequisites
-- Ensure you have all required environment variables set up in your Replit secrets:
+1. Ensure all required environment variables are set in Replit Secrets:
    - FIREBASE_API_KEY
    - FIREBASE_PROJECT_ID
    - FIREBASE_APP_ID
    - OPENWEATHER_API_KEY

-### Development Environment
-1. Local development uses the .env.example file as a template
-2. Copy .env.example to .env and fill in your development credentials
-3. Run the development server using `npm run dev`

-### Production Deployment Steps
+## Deployment Steps

-1. **Environment Setup**
+1. **Verify Environment Variables**
-   - In your Replit project, go to the "Secrets" tab
+   - Go to your Replit project's "Secrets" tab
-   - Add all required environment variables listed above
+   - Confirm all required environment variables are present
-   - These will be automatically used in production
+   - These will automatically be used in production

+2. **Deploy Using Replit**
+   - Click the "Deploy" button in the top right of your Replit project
+   - This will automatically:
+     - Build the project (`npm run build`)
+     - Deploy to your Replit subdomain
+     - Use production environment variables

-2. **Firebase Configuration**
+3. **Post-Deployment Configuration**
    - Add your Replit deployment URL to Firebase Console:
      - Go to Firebase Console > Authentication > Settings
      - Add your replit.app domain to "Authorized domains"
      - Format: `your-project.replit.app`

-3. **Deployment Process**
-   - Use Replit's "Deploy" button in the top right
-   - This will automatically:
-     - Build the project (`npm run build`)
-     - Deploy to your Replit subdomain
-     - Use production environment variables

 4. **Verify Deployment**
-   - Check your deployed app at your Replit URL
+   - Navigate to your deployed Replit URL
-   - Verify Firebase authentication works
+   - Confirm Firebase authentication works
-   - Confirm weather integration is functioning
+   - Test the weather integration
+   - Check mobile responsiveness

-### Development Workflow
+## Development Workflow

-1. Make changes in the development environment
+1. Make changes in development environment
-2. Test thoroughly using `npm run dev`
+2. Test locally using `npm run dev`
 3. Deploy using Replit's deploy button
 4. Verify changes in production

-### Notes
+## Notes
 - The same Firebase project is used for both development and production
-- Environment variables are managed through Replit's Secrets system
+- Environment variables are managed through Replit's Secrets
-- Replit handles SSL/TLS certificates automatically
-- No additional configuration needed for basic deployment
+- Static assets are served from the `dist/public` directory
+- API routes are prefixed with `/api`